 Telephone: (949) 825-6140 | Facsimile: (949) 825-6141

 William is a trial lawyer who has handled a wide variety of complex business and personal injury cases in state and federal court, as well as before various administrative agencies.
 He has also argued before federal and state courts of appeal.
 Among others, he has handled cases involving claims of trademark infringement, patent infringement, copyright infringement, unfair competition, misappropriation of trade secrets, breach of contract, fraud and false claims, wrongful termination, disputes arising in the sales of businesses, securities law before FINRA, shareholder disputes, real estate disputes, and serious injury and wrongful death.
-His cases have been the subject of news media reports, including major newspapers and television.
+His cases have been the subject of several news media reports.

-William has recently become a member of the prestigious American Board of Trial Advocates (ABOTA), an organization that is highly respected throughout the legal community.
+William is a member of the prestigious American Board of Trial Advocates (ABOTA), an organization that is highly respected throughout the legal community.
 ABOTA is a national association of experienced trial lawyers and judges dedicated to the preservation and promotion of the civil jury trial right provided by the Seventh Amendment to the U.S. Constitution.
-In order to become a member, a lawyer must have conducted and completed a number of jury trials.
+In order to become a member, a lawyer must have conducted and completed a certain number of jury trials.
 William has also been rated by Martindale Hubbell as "AV - Preeminent."
-Also, because of his litigation successes, William has been listed several times in Southern California Super Lawyers Magazine (a publication of Los Angeles Magazine), having been recognized by his peers as one of the top lawyers in Southern California.
+Also, because of his litigation successes, William has been listed many times in Southern California Super Lawyers Magazine (most recently in 2019), having been recognized by his peers as one of the top lawyers in Southern California.
 He has also received the highest rating of "10" on AVVO since 2009, and has been recognized by OC Metro Magazine as one of Orange County's top lawyers.
 In fact, in OC Metro’s 2012 and 2013 publications, William was identified as one of the top ten litigators in Orange County.

 Litigation: Business, Contracts, Intellectual Property, Unfair Competition/Antitrust, Corporate Shareholder/Securities, Employment, Real Estate, Wrongful Death, and Serious Injury.